mediamonks/muban/docs/02-setup-guide.md

 #### Generate a difference report

-When you handover the code to the backend it can be quite difficult to see the difference between builds.
+When you handover the code to the backend it can be quite difficult to see the difference between generated HTML in the builds.
 To make this easier you can also create a difference report.
 This also creates a `/diff` folder inside of the `/dist` folder containing the report.

 You can do this by running the following in the root of your project